 Higher priority listing actions, including court-approved settlements, court-ordered and statutory deadlines for petition findings and listing determinations, emergency listing determinations, and responses to litigation, continue to preclude the proposed and final listing rules for this species.
 We continue to monitor populations and will change its status or implement an emergency listing if necessary.
 The Progress on Revising the Lists section of the current CNOR (http://endangered.fws.gov/) provides information on listing actions taken during the last 12 months.

 Historical States/Territories/Countries of Occurrence:

-- States/US Territories: American Samoa
+• States/US Territories: American Samoa

-- US Counties:County information not available

-- Countries: Federated States of Micronesia
+US Counties: Manu'a, ASCountries: United States

 Current States/Counties/Territories/Countries of Occurrence: